arduino/docs-content/content/hardware/03.nano/boards/nano-esp32/tutorials/cheat-sheet/cheat-sheet.md

 ### Operating Voltage

-The internal operating voltage of the microcontroller is 3.3V, and you should not apply voltages higher than that to the GPIO pins.
+The internal operating voltage of the ESP32-S3 SoC is 3.3V, and you should not apply voltages higher than that to the GPIO pins.

 ### 5V Pin / VUSB